parinfer/parstager/README.md

-# Parclean
+# Parstager

-A simple way to reduce your “diff footprint” when using Parinfer on a team:
+A simple way to reduce your “diff footprint” when using Parinfer on a team (when [parlinter] is not an option):

 ```
-parclean src                # 1. clean src/ files of some parinfer changes
+parstager src                # 1. clean src/ files of some parinfer changes
 git add src                 # 2. stage src/
 git commit -m 'my changes'  # 3. commit changes
 ```